 The GSDRC is a consortium of organisations with a blend of expertise in governance, social development, conflict and humanitarian issues.
 As a team we are uniquely positioned to provide high quality services and broad thematic coverage.

-Three main partners operate the core services of the resource centre:
+Two partners operate the core services of the resource centre: